 My first steps in breathing underwater I took in Aruba.
 I don’t really remember my exact first dive to be honest, but I knew straight away I found a new passion.
 Diving in the Caribbean was fantastic and I was fortunate to keep practicing this hobby everywhere around the world.
 Diving in the Blue Hole in Belize was probably the most memorable dive, although not being able to breath due to a malfunction on 30m deep in the Philippines will stay with me as well. ;) A couple years ago I decided that it was time to ‘go pro’ and I started my PADI divemaster training in Koh Tao, Thailand.
 Furthermore I have been diving in countries like: Australia, Bermuda, Bonaire, Colombia, Indonesia, Malaysia and Panama.
 Diving in Thailand?
-Read which island is best for diving in my ultimate guide for island hopping Thailand.
+Read which island is best for diving in my island hopping Thailand guide.

 If you would have asked me years ago to go on a hiking trip I would have laughed and say: ‘nah too boring’.
 My travels made me appreciate it.
 Hiking is about exploring and therefore something I associate with my travels.
 Everywhere I go I like to explore and go to see places off the beaten path.
 Yes I am happy at the beach, but the mountains make me smile!
 Ask me about one of my best travel experiences and I would probably come up with my 15-day hiking trip in the Annapurna region in Nepal.

 Although I grew up in the countryside I have never done any farm work or whatsoever, but travelling in Asia and eating rice mostly every day you once have to help the locals to see how hard work it is.
 I have been visiting amazing rice terraces in China, Philippines, and Indonesia.
 But it was in Sapa, Vietnam where while staying at a homestay in the middle of the rice fields I was taught how to harvest rice.